borgmatic-collective/borgmatic/docs/how-to/run-arbitrary-borg-commands.md

 borgmatic's `borg` action is not without limitations:

- * The Borg command you want to run (`create`, `list`, etc.) *must* come first after the `borg` action.
-If you have any other Borg options to specify, provide them after.
-For instance, `borgmatic borg list --progress` will work, but `borgmatic borg --progress list` will not.
+ * The Borg command you want to run (`create`, `list`, etc.) *must* come first after the `borg` action (and any borgmatic-specific arguments).
+If you have other Borg options to specify, provide them after.
+For instance, `borgmatic borg list --progress ...` will work, but `borgmatic borg --progress list ...` will not.
- * borgmatic supplies the repository/archive name to Borg for you (based on your borgmatic configuration or the `borgmatic borg --repository`/`--archive` arguments), so do not specify the repository/archive otherwise.
- * The `borg` action will not currently work for any Borg commands like `borg serve` that do not accept a repository/archive name.
  * Do not specify any global borgmatic arguments to the right of the `borg` action.
 (They will be passed to Borg instead of borgmatic.)
 If you have global borgmatic arguments, specify them *before* the `borg` action.